 New York City Economic Development Corporation (EDC) completed work on Phase 1A (the demolition and abatement of an abandoned shed bringing this phase to a close.
-Planning and design work for phase 1B (upland park construction) is now substantially complete.
-During the fourth quarter of 2020 EDC and the contractor continued to work on the procurement of various trade subcontractors who will work on the project.
+Planning and design work for phase 1B (upland park construction) is now substantially completed.
+During the first quarter of 2021 EDC and the contractor continued to work on the procurement of various trade subcontractors who will work on the project.
+Requests for proposals were issued this quarter and EDC is currently reviewing proposals from prospective trade contractors to work on upland construction.
+Sea wall rehabilitation work on the Pier is currently ongoing.
+EDC agreed to take on a portion of the East Side Coastal Resiliency Project (ESCR) as there will be significant overlap between the two projects.
+EDC is working with the ESCR team to coordinate other project activities.
+No reimbursement requests were paid from this activity during the past quarter however approximately \$449,000 in reimbursement requests were paid in Activity SF-500-EREP42 from our other grant.